 Standard building insurance covers the overall structure, including the roof, walls, ceilings, floors, doors and windows.
 Landlord insurance also includes protection for the building, with additional options to protect the specific risks faced by building owners who rent their properties.

-One of the most important protections for landlords is Loss of Rents coverage, which safeguards against loss of rents if something happens to the building.
-For instance, if the building is damaged in a fire, this coverage will replace the monthly rent until the repairs are complete and the tenants move back in – or up to 12 months.
+One of the most important protections for landlords is Loss of Rents coverage, which safeguards against lost rental income if something happens to the building.
+For instance, if the building is damaged in a fire, this coverage will replace the monthly rent until the repairs are complete and the tenants move back in—or up to 12 months.

 In addition, rental properties face greater exposure for liability claims arising from injury or property damage.
 At City Building Owners Insurance, all policies include $1,000,000 in liability coverage, with additional protection available through affordable umbrella policies.

-- Backup of sewers/drains.
-This clause covers damage caused by sewage backup through drain pipes, which can result from issues with the city sanitary main or tree roots.
+This clause covers damage caused by sewage backup through drainpipes, which can result from issues with the city sanitary main or tree roots.

-- Water damage legal liability.
 This special coverage protects building owners against third-party water damage claims.
-For instance, a pipe breaks and causes water damage to the building next door.
+For instance, this coverage would protect you if a broken pipe caused water damage to the building next door.